sitkoru/php7/README.md

-# php7
+# PHP

-PHP7 images for sites
+PHP images for sites